Local Transportation for SLO

 Discounted hourly rates are available for Cal Poly faculty, staff, and students age 18 and older.
 Join for only $25 a year and receive $35 in driving credit the first year.

 Members 18-20 can access campus ZipCars.
 Members age 21 or older can access ZipCars nationwide.

 Bicycles are one of the most convenient ways to get around campus and the City.
 Because they are so popular, bicycle theft is the number one crime on campus.
 All bicycles parked on campus must be secured to an approved bicycle rack or stored in specialty lockers located throughout campus.
 A U-shaped, high security lock is recommended -- cable and chain locks can be easily cut.

-Students, faculty and staff are encouraged to register bicycles online or at the University Police Department (UPD) in Bldg.
-36. This free and easy registration helps in filing reports and expedites the return of lost/stolen bicycles to the rightful owners.
+Students, faculty and staff are encouraged to register bicycles online.
+This free and easy registration helps in filing reports and expedites the return of lost/stolen bicycles to the rightful owners.

 UPD's Commuter & Access Services office can assist with questions by email or by calling (805) 756-6680.